Nigeria says it suspends Twitter days after president's post removed

 MTN, the largest mobile carrier, did not respond to calls and a message seeking comment.

-Reporting by Felix Onuah in Abuja; Additional reporting by Sheila Dang in Dallas and Paul Carsten in Abuja; Writing by Alexis Akwagyiram; Editing by Mark Heinrich and Andrew Heavens
+Reporting by Felix Onuah in Abuja; Additional reporting by Sheila Dang in Dallas and Paul Carsten in Abuja; Writing by Alexis Akwagyiram; Editing by Mark Heinrich, Andrew Heavens and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.